yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

     return guess
 ```

-As for speed comparisons, I did a quick run of both code snippets, with added counters.
+As for speed comparisons, I did a quick run of both code snippets, with counters added.
 So for the given precision (epsilon) of `0.000001`, the binary approach looped `22` times before converging, while newton one finished in just `4` loops:

 ```
 For the square root of 2, with precision of 0.000001